d-e-h-i-o/insuranceAPI/README.md

 ## API usage

 The app ist currenty hosted and accessible at ```http://insurance-agent.store```.
 It is hosted on a Heroku dyno, so it might take some time for startup at the first request.
-**Important**: The connection is not SSL/TLS encrypted, so do not send personal information.
+**Important**: The connection is not SSL/TLS encrypted, so do not send any personal information or use passwords you use at other services.
 The endpoint is just for demonstration purposes.
+Also please understand that the API results are not an official consultation and just used for information purposes.

 ### Register
 POST request to ```http://insurance-agent.store/register``` with JSON-payload: